 - Plan a strategy early in your college career to take the right course sequences

 Shippensburg University has been affiliated with Temple University School of Podiatric Medicine (TUSPM) since 1992.
-Though most of our students pursue podiatry school after completing a 4‑year undergraduate degree, several have entered Temple’s program as “3+4” students.
-Under this agreement, qualified students can apply to TUSPM early in their junior year.
-If accepted, they enter TUSPM after completing their junior year, and credits are transferred back 4 to Ship after they complete their first year of podiatry education.
-Shippensburg then awards the Bachelor of Science in biology or chemistry to the student.
+Though most of our students pursue podiatry school after completing a 4‑year undergraduate degree, several have entered Temple's program as “3+4” students.
+Under this agreement, you can apply to TUSPM early in your junior year if you meet all of the qualifications.
+If accepted, you'll enter TUSPM after completing your junior year, and credits are transferred back to Ship after completing your first year of podiatry education.
+Shippensburg will then award you the Bachelor of Science in biology or chemistry.

 The university has a consistent record of placing qualified students into podiatric programs.
 Pre‑podiatry advisors maintain close ties with TUSPM by visiting their program during the summer months to stay current with admissions procedures and standards.
 They attend conferences for health professions advisors where they meet colleagues from other universities and share ideas.
-This ensures our pre‑podiatry students receive accurate, current and comprehensive information.
-Pre-podiatry students are given “mock interviews” prior to the time they apply to podiatry programs.
-This experience provides the student with interview practice and gives the Health Professions Committee information on the student so a committee letter of reference can be written to support the student’s application.
+This ensures you'll receive accurate, current and comprehensive information.
+We give “mock interviews” to our students prior to the time they apply to podiatry programs.
+This experience provides you with interview practice and gives the Health Professions Committee information about you to write your committee letter of reference to support your application.